homeveg/nuctools/README.md

 -------------------------------------------------------------------
 ### Running NucTools

-One can divide the NucTools pipeline to 3 major steps: (1) prepare input OCC files (2) calculate aggregate profiles and alligned occupancy matrixes (3) followup analysis and results visualization.
+One can divide the NucTools pipeline to 3 major steps: (1) prepare input OCC files (2) calculate aggregate profiles and aligned occupancy matrixes (3) follow-up analysis and results visualization.
 For the moment we don't have a wrapper to run all 3 steps automatically so, each step should be executed separately and, in turn, consists of several intermediate steps.

-We will provide a testing BAM file, command line bash file, and example output in ./test.
-Below is a set of commands that runs "test.bam" through NucTools pipeline:
+We are not providing any test data set with our package because of constrains put by the study object.
+The typical data set compatible with nucleosome positioning analysis should contain whole genome sequencing data with a good coverage (At least 100 million of reads per sample).
+Such datasets are available online for download in public repositories such as NCBI GEO (https://www.ncbi.nlm.nih.gov/geo/) See our linked paper for more details.
+All examples below are made of with virtual input BAM file "test.bam" which we use to run through a NucTools pipeline:

         $ samtools sort -n ./test/test_sorted.bam ./test/test.bam
         $ bowtie2bed.pl -i ./test/test_sorted.bam --verbose > ./test/test_sorted.bed.gz
-        $ extend_SE_reads.pl -in ./test/test.bed -out ./test/test.ext.bed.gz
+        $ extend_SE_reads.pl -in ./test/test.bed -out ./test/test.ext.bed.gz -fL 150
         $ extract_chr_bed.pl -in ./test/test.ext.bed.gz -out test/BED -d ./test -p chr
         $ bed2occupancy_average.pl -in ./test/BED -odir ./test/OCC -dir -use -w 10
         $ aggregate_profile.pl -reg genome_annotation.txt -idC 0 -chrC 4 -strC 7 -sC 8 -eC 9 -pbN -lsN -lS 75000000 -chr 1 -al ./test/OCC/chr1.test.occ_matrix -av ./test/OCC/chr1.test.aggregate -in ./test/OCC/chr1.test.w10.occ.gz -upD 1000 -downD 1000

 In the example above test.bam file is sorted by the reads names and converted to test_sorted.bed.gz file.
-As long as in the example case we are dealing with single-end ilumina sequencing reads, with expected read length of 100, we extending each read to the length of 100 using extend_SE_reads.pl.
-Resulting whole genome BED file is splitted to chromosomes with extract_chr_bed.pl script and all per-chromosome bed files are converted to OCC files with bed2occupancy_average.pl, using running window 10 (use -w 0 for bep-base resolution).
+As long as in the example case we are dealing with single-end ilumina sequencing reads, with expected read length of 100, we extend each read to the length of 150 using extend_SE_reads.pl.
+Resulting whole genome BED file is divided to chromosomes with extract_chr_bed.pl script and all per-chromosome bed files are converted to OCC files with bed2occupancy_average.pl, using running window 10 (use -w 0 for per-base resolution).
 Last step is to generate an aggregate profiles using aggregate_profile.pl script

 -------------------------------------------------------------------
 ### Interpreting Results

-NucTools bed2occupancy_average.pl scritp generates 2 types of the output.
-The file containing one column of numbers, corresponding to an aggregate profile (could be visualized, for example in Excel) and the tab-delimited text file containing all occupancy data for each region of interest (or transcript), aligned at annotated strat.
+NucTools bed2occupancy_average.pl script generates 2 types of the output.
+One file contains two column of numbers, corresponding to coordinates relative to the middle of a region and an aggregate profile (could be visualized, for example in Excel or in CMB).
+Second tab-delimited text file contains all occupancy data for each region of interest (or transcript), aligned to annotated regions starts.
 These matrixes can be later visualized with our ClusterMaps Building Tool.

 -------------------------------------------------------------------